Blog

 Security must integrate seamlessly with microservices development and deployment processes:

-Continuous Compliance: Automated compliance checking ensures that APIs consistently meet regulatory and organizational security requirements.
+Continuous Compliance: Automated compliance checking ensures APIs consistently meet regulatory requirements.
+Tools like Checkov, tfsec, and MagTerra integrate with Infrastructure as Code platforms, validating security configuration before infrastructure is provisioned.

 Industry-Specific Considerations